-It is likely that Daniel's family, from the townland of Caheraveelane (near the village of Nad or Nadd) in Co.
-Cork, is connected to my Caheraveelane Sullivans (my Sullivans left Caheraveelane around the mid-19th century, settling in Mourneabbey, Co.
-Cork, and a descendant of Daniel's, who still lives in Caheraveelane, recalls his father talking about Sullivan relatives in Mourneabbey).
+It is almost certain that Daniel's family, from the townland of Caheraveelane (near the village of Nad or Nadd) in Co.
+Cork, is connected to my Caheraveelane Sullivans.
+My Sullivans left Caheraveelane around the mid-19th century, settling in Mourneabbey, Co.
+Cork, and a descendant of Daniel's, who still lives in Caheraveelane, recalls his father talking about Sullivan relatives in Mourneabbey.
+Furthermore, both Daniel's and my family were known as the "Caher O'Sullivans" (Caher being a shortened form of Caheraveelane)".
 However, I have been unable to determine the exact relationship between the two families, although I think it possible that Daniel may have been a brother of my great-great-grandfather Seamus Sullivan.

 It is likely that Daniel was also related to a Thomas Sullivan who, according to the Tithe Applotment records of 1823, occupied 16 acres of land at that time in Caheraveelane.
 Could Thomas have been the father or a brother of Daniel's?

 Note on Caheraveelane (also spelled Caheravellane and often shortened to Caher): the townland comprises 234 acres of mostly mountainous land and, as evidenced by summaries from the 1841 to 1891 censuses of Ireland, it was very sparsely populated in those years.
 Details - from www.eppi.ac.uk, the EPPI (Enhanced Parliamentary Papers on Ireland, 1801-1922) website - are as follows: